Flash-X/Flash-X-docs/docs/source/Eos.rst

 Initialization
 ~~~~~~~~~~~~~~

-The initialization function of the Eos unit is fairly simple for the two
+The initialization function of the Eos unit ``physics/Eos/Eos_init`` is
-ideal gas gamma law implementations included.
-It gathers the runtime
+fairly simple for the two ideal gas gamma law implementations included.
-parameters and the physical constants needed by the equation of state
+It gathers the runtime parameters and the physical constants needed by
-and stores them in the data module.
-The Helmholtz EOS routine is a
+the equation of state and stores them in the data module.
+The Helmholtz
-little more complex.
-The EOS requires an input file that contains the
+EOS ``physics/Eos/Eos_init`` routine is a little more complex.
+The
+``Helmholtz`` EOS requires an input file ``helm_table.dat`` that
-lookup table for the electron contributions.
-This table is currently
+contains the lookup table for the electron contributions.
+This table is
-stored in ASCII for portability purposes.
-When the table is first read
+currently stored in ASCII for portability purposes.
+When the table is
-in, a binary version called is created.
-This binary format can be used
+first read in, a binary version called ``helm_table.bdat`` is created.
-for faster subsequent restarts on the same machine but may not be
+This binary format can be used for faster subsequent restarts on the
-portable across platforms.
-The routine reads in the table data on
+same machine but may not be portable across platforms.
+The ``Eos_init``
-processor 0 and broadcasts it to all other processors.
+routine reads in the table data on processor 0 and broadcasts it to all
+other processors.

 .. _`Sec:Eos Runtime Parameters`:

 Runtime Parameters
 ~~~~~~~~~~~~~~~~~~

-Runtime parameters for the unit require the user to set the thermodynamic properties for the single gas. , , set the ratio of specific heats and the nucleon and proton numbers for the gas.
-In contrast, the implementation does not set runtime parameters to define properties of the multiple species.
-Instead, the simulation file indicates the requested species, for example helium and oxygen can be defined as
+Runtime parameters for the ``Gamma`` unit require the user to set the thermodynamic properties for the single gas. ``Eos/gamma``, ``Eos/eos_singleSpeciesA``, ``Eos/eos_singleSpeciesZ`` set the ratio of specific heats and the nucleon and proton numbers for the gas.
+In contrast, the ``Multigamma`` implementation does not set runtime parameters to define properties of the multiple species.
+Instead, the simulation ``Config`` file indicates the requested species, for example helium and oxygen can be defined as

 .. container:: center